Historical reliability of the Acts of the Apostles: Other sources for early Church history

 Two early sources that mention the origins of Christianity are the Antiquities of the Jews by the Roman-Jewish historian Josephus, and the Church History of Eusebius.
 Josephus and Luke-Acts are thought to be approximately contemporaneous, around AD 90, and Eusebius wrote some two and a quarter centuries later.

-More indirect evidence can be obtained from other New Testament writings, early Christian apocrypha, and non-Christian sources such as the correspondence between Pliny and Trajan (112 CE).
-Even Christian pseudepigrapha sometimes give potential insights into how early Christian communities formed and functioned,and the kinds of issues they faced and what sort of beliefs they developed, although care must be taken to distinguish fact from fiction.
+More indirect evidence can be obtained from other New Testament writings, early Christian apocrypha, and non-Christian sources such as the correspondence between Pliny and Trajan (AD 112).
+Even Christian pseudepigrapha sometimes give potential insights into how early Christian communities formed and functioned, the kind of issues they faced and what sort of beliefs they developed.